macdonst/enhance-workshop-codemash/docs/module03-custom-elements.md

 1. It lifts them to the document head for performance.
 2. It deduplicates so that only one occurrence of each of the styles is needed.
 3. The rules in the tag are scoped to the element by prepending the element name to each rule.
-4. Shadow style rules like `:host` and `:slotted()` are changed to equivalent non-shadow CSS.
+4. Shadow style rules like `:host` and `::slotted()` are changed to equivalent non-shadow CSS.

 The CSS shadow rules are a really useful shorthand:
 - `:host` applies rules to the outer element.
-- `:slotted` allows you to target content that is slotted in.
+- `::slotted` allows you to target content that is slotted in.
-- `:part()` is a special API used to pierce the shadow DOM in targeted ways.
+- `::part()` is a special API used to pierce the shadow DOM in targeted ways.

 Part is included but not recommend as it generally causes confusion.